-The Chattooga Conservancy is not opposed to boating in the upper stretches of the Chattooga River, starting at existing access just upstream of the Bull Pen Bridge.
-We were opposed to building boating access trails above Bull Pen Bridge, where 70% of the rare plant and animal life exists in the entire river corridor, and where 4 new access trails would have to be built.
+The Chattooga Conservancy is not opposed to boating in the upper stretches of the Chattooga River.
+We supported starting at existing access just upstream of the Bull Pen Bridge, year-round at water levels above 450 cfs at the Burrells Ford gauge, down to the Hwy.
+28 access.
+We were opposed to building new access trails above Bull Pen Bridge, where 70% of the rare plant and animal life exists in the entire river corridor, and where the Forest Service proposed to build 4 new access trails.
 We agreed that even though boating use would probably be minimal in this section due to the fact that most of the desirable whitewater is below Bull Pen, we also recognized that new access trails would be for a host of additional users.
-This remote, sensitive area, we felt, would be harmed by the steady increase of all new users.
+This remote, sensitive area, we felt, would be harmed by the steady increase of all new users of the 4 new access trails.
 Simply put: Too much access kills wildness.

 Beginning in the late 1990s, whitewater lobbying groups mounted a campaign to pressure the Forest Service into providing unrestricted access to the headwaters portion of the Chattooga Wild and Scenic River.
 The headwaters section of the river had been “zoned” off-limits to boaters, starting with the first Forest Service management plan for the Chattooga after its Wild & Scenic designation.